daveabrock/daveabrock.github.io/_posts/2020-11-16-httprepl-openapi-swagger-netcoreapis.markdown

 ![Performing a post]({{ site.url }}{{ site.baseurl }}/images/post-brothers.png)

-With the ID in hand, I can do the same steps to modify using `post 5`, then run `get 5` to confirm my changes:
+With the ID in hand, I can do the same steps to modify using `put 5`, then run `get 5` to confirm my changes:

 ![Performing a put]({{ site.url }}{{ site.baseurl }}/images/put-get-brothers.png)